alvarosainzpardo/alvarosainzpardo.github.io/docs/data_science/python.md

 ### Otros enlaces

+* [A Practical Guide to Feature Engineering in Python](https://heartbeat.fritz.ai/a-practical-guide-to-feature-engineering-in-python-8326e40747c8): Feature engineering is one of the most important skills needed in data science and machine learning.
+It has a major influence on the performance of machine learning models and even the quality of insights derived during exploratory data analysis (EDA).
+In this article, we’re going to learn some important techniques and tools that will help you properly extract, prepare, and engineer features from your dataset.
 * [IBM Data Science Community: A landscape diagram for Python data](https://community.ibm.com/community/user/datascience/blogs/paco-nathan/2019/03/12/a-landscape-diagram-for-python-data): This article introduces a landscape diagram which shows 50 or so of the most popular Python libraries and frameworks used in data science.
 Landscape diagrams illustrate components within a technology stack alongside their complementary technologies.
 In other words, “How do the parts fit together?”
 * [Machine Learning Plus](https://www.machinelearningplus.com/blog/): Simple and straightforward tutorials on machine learning in R and Python.
 No boring theory.
 Or never-ending technical specs.
 Just simple guides with clear examples.
     * [Top 50 matplotlib Visualizations – The Master Plots (with full python code)](https://www.machinelearningplus.com/plots/top-50-matplotlib-visualizations-the-master-plots-python/)